-The store offers the following products: general books, school supplies, computer supplies, special order laptops, stationery, campus apparel, gift cards, greeting cards, glassware, class rings, and assorted imprinted items.
-The store also offers the following services: fax, online textbook reservation, special orders for clothing, and imprinted giftware.
-Store hours, during the academic year while classes are in session, are Monday through Friday, 8:00 a.m. - 5:00 p.m. and Saturday, 11:00 a.m. - 3:00 p.m.
+The store offers the following products: general books, school supplies, computer supplies, special order laptops, stationery, campus apparel, gift cards, greeting cards, glassware, and assorted imprinted items

+The store also offers the following services: fax, online textbook reservation and special orders for clothing.

+Store hours, during the academic year while classes are in session, are Monday through Friday, 9:00 a.m. - 4:30 p.m. and Saturday, 11:00 a.m. - 3:00 p.m.

 At the beginning of the semesters, the store is open additional evening hours to better serve the students' needs.

-Please visit our website at www.esu.bncollege.com or call us at 570-422-BOOK.
+Please visit our website at www.esu.bncollege.com or call us at 570-422-3177.